classicalBit/MKV-Stream-Mapper/README.md

 - Audio and Subtitle Prioritization: Prioritize and map/order audio and subtitle streams based on language and codec preferences.

+- Rename those streams to Language and Codec type, for example "ENG ac3"

 - Subtitle Addition: Option to add external subrip files (SRT) to MKV videos.

 - Audio Codec Conversion: Convert audio streams to specified codecs and bitrates.
 Discard the old one or keep them